AhmedMousa7/flutter_registration_form/README.md

 # registeration_form

-Registration for task for AreebGroup flutter initiative.
+Registration form task for AreebGroup flutter initiative.

 Here is the Gif for the app working.